 Urine Drug Screening

-Urine drug screening can be administered via two methods, instant ‘point of care’ or via Laboratory analysis.
-The screening stage provides initial results which determine if substances are present in a person’s sample or not, either ‘non-negative’ or ‘negative’.
+Urine drug screening can be administered via two methods; instant ‘point of care’ or via laboratory analysis.
+The screening stage provides initial results which determine if substances are present in a person’s sample or not.
+These are either ‘non-negative’ or ‘negative’.